 High Quality Chicory Leaves, Stems and Roots for Sale

 Cichorium intybus roots, leaves and seeds wholesaler, supplier and exporter.

 ACPFOOD is where you can buy Blue Sailors.
-Since we purchase high quality products directly from farmers, we provide and sell bulk products with best quality to wholesalers and retailers and you can buy it from us with the best price.
+Since we purchase high quality products directly from farmers, we provide and sell bulk products with best quality to wholesalers, retailers and manufacturers and you can buy it from us with the best price.

 To order this product, please contact us.

 Chicory is a perennial plant and its height reaches one meter.
 The leaves of this plant are relatively large, elongated, hairy and pointed and usually grow in the lowest part of the plant.
 Among the chicory leaves, some relatively thin and hairy stems grow, whose cross section is circular and longitudinal grooves can be seen on their surface.
 The lower leaves are longer and their sides have relatively deep cuts.
 But the younger leaves located in the higher parts have a simpler edge.
 The edge of the larger leaves is serrated.
 These leaves have a rather bitter taste.

 Its flowers are large and mostly pale blue-purple and sometimes pale pink and sometimes white.
 Each flower consists of elongated petals completely separate and with jagged tips.
 Chicory seeds are small, almost pyramidal with a square base surface, slightly elongated and light brown.
 The root of this plant is cone-shaped, strong, and relatively thick, and it grows about half a meter deep in the ground.
 The color of its root cortex is yellowish brown, but it has a white core.
 A milky sap can be seen inside the root of this plant.